-Unlike States such as Nevada and Arizona, Oregon does not have a strong mining background.
+Unlike states such as Nevada and Arizona, Oregon does not have a strong mining background.
 The Project may encounter a lack of mining skills and expertise at the local level, which could affect Paramount's ability to operate using local labour, until Paramount has trained sufficient local staff to suit Project requirements.
 There may also be effects on the Project caused by a lack of familiarity with Mine Safety and Health Administration (MSHA) requirements at the local and State levels and at the local staff operator level, which may in turn lead to safety incidents.
 Such incidents could result in Project delays and affect the permitting process.

-There is a risk that the estimated mining costs may not be achievable if additional support over that contemplated in the 2020 FS is required due to the Poor quality rock mass.
+There is a risk that the estimated mining costs may not be achievable if additional support over that contemplated in the FS is required due to poor quality rock mass.
+This can be mitigated by completing an additional geotechnical work program including further detailed characterization prior to the detailed design.